REI Co-op 650 Down Jacket

 The Competition

-Another popular down jacket option, albeit at a higher price point, is the Patagonia Down Sweater.
+Another popular down jacket, albeit at a higher price point, is the Patagonia Down Sweater.
 Both jackets are super versatile for casual outings and light backcountry use.
-Compared to the REI, the Patagonia uses 3.4 ounces of higher-quality 800-fill down and feels more durable with a 20 x 30-denier face fabric.
-Additionally, the Down Sweater has a hem cinch that’s great for sealing out drafts and dialing in fit (it also fits better in general with a regular cut), and the interior chest pocket adds additional storage space.
-If your budget allows, the Down Sweater is tough to beat in terms of its premium feel, sleek look, and range of potential uses.
-But for less than half the price, the 650 Down Jacket 2.0 is an attractive budget alternative.
+Compared to the REI, the Patagonia uses 5 ounces of higher-quality 800-fill down and feels more premium throughout.
+It also fits better in general with a more flattering—but still layering-friendly—cut, tacks on an interior chest pocket that converts to a stuff sack (complete with a carabiner loop), and doesn’t skimp on the details with features like welted zippers and tons of classy colorways to choose from (for more, see our in-depth Down Sweater review).
+If your budget allows, the Down Sweater is tough to beat for its high-end feel, sleek looks, and range of potential uses.
+But for less than half the price (and a couple ounces less), the 650 Down Jacket is an attractive budget alternative.

 Powered by Drupal